English Poor Laws

 The English Poor Laws were a system of poor relief in England and Wales that developed out of the codification of late-medieval and Tudor-era laws in 1587–1598.
-The system continued until the modern welfare state emerged after the Second World War.
+The system continued until the modern welfare state emerged in the late 1940s.

 English Poor Law legislation can be traced back as far as 1536, when legislation was passed to deal with the impotent poor, although there were much earlier Plantagenet laws dealing with the problems caused by vagrants and beggars.
 The history of the Poor Law in England and Wales is usually divided between two statutes: the Old Poor Law passed during the reign of Elizabeth I (1558–1603) and the New Poor Law, passed in 1834, which significantly modified the system of poor relief.
 The New Poor Law altered the system from one which was administered haphazardly at a local parish level to a highly centralised system which encouraged the large-scale development of workhouses by poor law unions.

 The Poor Law system fell into decline at the beginning of the 20th century owing to factors such as the introduction of the Liberal welfare reforms and the availability of other sources of assistance from friendly societies and trade unions, as well as piecemeal reforms which bypassed the Poor Law system.
-The Poor Law system was not formally abolished until the National Assistance Act 1948, with parts of the law remaining on the books until 1967.
+The Poor Law system was not formally abolished until the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29), with parts of the law remaining on the books until 1967.

 History

 Medieval Poor Laws

-The earliest medieval Poor Law was the Ordinance of Labourers which was issued by King Edward III of England on 18 June 1349, and revised in 1350.
-The ordinance was issued in response to the 1348–1350 outbreak of the Black Death in England, when an estimated 30–40% of the population had died.
-The decline in population left surviving workers in great demand in the agricultural economy of Britain.
+The earliest medieval Poor Law was the Ordinance of Labourers of King Edward III, issued in 1349 and revised in 1350.
+The ordinance was issued in response to the 1348–1350 outbreak of the Black Death in England, when an estimated 30–40% of the population died.
+The decline in population left surviving workers in great demand in the agricultural economy.
 Landowners had to face the choice of raising wages to compete for workers or letting their lands go unused.
 Wages for labourers rose, and this forced up prices across the economy as goods became more expensive to produce.
-An attempt to rein in prices, the ordinance (and subsequent acts, such the Statute of Labourers of 1351) required that everyone who could work did; that wages were kept at pre-plague levels and that food was not overpriced.
-Workers saw these shortage conditions as an opportunity to flee employers and become freemen, so Edward III passed additional laws to punish escaped workers.
-In addition, the Statute of Cambridge was passed in 1388 and placed restrictions on the movement of labourers and beggars.
+An attempt to rein in prices, the ordinance (and subsequent acts, such the Statute of Labourers of 1351) required that everyone who could work did; that wages were kept at pre-plague levels; and that food was not overpriced.
+Workers saw these shortage conditions as an opportunity to flee employers and become freemen, so Edward III passed additional laws to provide for the punishment of the wave of escapee workers.
+In addition, the Statute of Cambridge, passed in 1388, placed restrictions on the movement of labourers and beggars.